Vkladbishe/Vkladbishe/README.md

 - 👋 Hi, I’m @Vkladbishe
-- 👀 I’m interested in quality-cheating on tests)
+- 👀 I’m interested in cheating on university's tests)
 - 🌱 I’m currently learning c# on beginner level.
 - 💞️ I’m not looking to collaborate on anything.
 - 📫 How to reach me ...